lewlite/AlohaMini/README.md

 Built for embodied AI research and real-world manipulation.
 Assemble at home in ~60 minutes, customize every part, and train or deploy with LeRobot.

+Note:
+Use ROS only if you need URDF visualization, RViz inspection, or Gazebo simulation.

 ## Updates